alexaryanfisher/Portfolio/DataExploration-SQL/README.md

 #### Project Resources:
 The following resources will be used for this project:
-* SQL programming langauge
+* SQL programming language
-* PostGreSQL pgadmin4 environment
+* PostgreSQL pgadmin4 environment

 #### Project Challenges:
 The following are some of the challenges that may be encountered during this project:

-* Troubleshooting errors that may occur during creation of calculating functions
+* Troubleshooting errors that may occur when creating the calculation functions.
 * Exclusions of null values within the data

 #### Project Success Criteria: